openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `fieldScale`
   - Type: Optional *(real)*
   - Description: A scale factor that is used to scale the fields.
-If not present then a value of 1 is assumed.
+Default is 1.

 - `fieldPhase`
   - Type Optional *(real)*
   - Description: Phase offset for oscillating fields.
 See the note above.
+Default is zero.

 - `fundamentalFrequency`
   - Type: Optional *(real)*